bowen-upenn/PersonaMem/README.md

 ## This is the official repository of the paper [Know Me, Respond to Me: Benchmarking LLMs for Dynamic User Profiling and Personalized Responses at Scale](TODO).

-We propose the PersonaMem benchmark and its synthetic dialog generation pipeline for persona-oriented, multi-session, timelined user-chatbot interaction history under diverse conversation topics.

 <p align="center">
 <img src=figures/overview.png/>
 </p>

-Overview of PersonaMem benchmark.
+We present **PersonaMem**, a new personalization benchmark to assess how well language models can infer evolving user profiles and generate personalized responses across task scenarios.
+PersonaMem emphasizes **persona-oriented**, **multi-session** interactions between users and chatbots, facilitated by a synthetic dialog generation pipeline that simulates realistic and evolving conversational contexts.

 Each benchmark sample is a user persona with static (e.g., demographic info.) and dynamic attributes (e.g., evolving preferences).
 Users engage with a chatbot in multi-session interactions across a variety of topics such as food recommendation, travel planning, and therapy consultation.
 As the user’s preferences evolve over time, the benchmark offers annotated questions assessing whether models can track and incorporate the changes into their responses.

 ## Benchmark Data
-We provide benchmark data on [Google Drive](https://drive.google.com/drive/folders/1bUyh-JWB-U70iEvE70ZaXzRBw5KPWODO?usp=sharing), including question-answer pairs and their corresponding contexts, with versions available for 32k, 128k, and 1M token lengths.
+We provide benchmark data on [Google Drive](https://drive.google.com/drive/folders/1bUyh-JWB-U70iEvE70ZaXzRBw5KPWODO?usp=sharing), including question-answer pairs and their corresponding contexts.
+The dataset is available with three versions based on context token length:

+- **32k tokens**
+  - ```questions_32k.csv```
+  - ```shared_contexts_32k.jsonl```
+- **128k tokens**
+  - ```questions_128k.csv```
+  - ```shared_contexts_128k.jsonl```
+- **1M tokens**
+  - ```questions_1M.csv```
+  - ```shared_contexts_1M.jsonl```

 ## Running Inference on Benchmark Data